 And Rode’s ‘FitLock’ system of locking the headband into position is one of those ‘so simple and obvious that it’s genius’ features I expect will be adopted/ripped off by any number of rival brands sooner rather than later.

 As far as usability is concerned, there’s really very little that can go wrong with a product like this.
 At 350g, the NTH-100 aren’t especially light, but the carefully ergonomic headband/hanger arrangement – in conjunction with the nicely designed earcups and pads – mean they’ll stay comfortable for hour after hour.
 The 2.4m cable (a length that’s both practical and inconvenient all at once; a 1.2m alternative is a cost option) clicks and locks into either earcup, which is a useful touch.

 Rode NTH-100 review: verdict

 Maybe you want a device to help with mixing or monitoring.
 Or maybe you just want a thrillingly complete sound from a pair of headphones that don’t break the bank.
 Either way, you’ll have to endure a comprehensive lack of modern tech if you fancy a pair of NTH-100 – but, if you ask us, it’s a sacrifice well worth making.

-They’re not quite as meticulous as the Røde NTH-100 but Sennheiser’s wired, over-ear HD599 are no less enjoyable for that.
-Well, not if you’re inside them, anyway: they’re a remarkably smooth and convincing listen, at any volume and with any genre of music.
+They’re not quite as meticulous as the Rode NTH-100, but Sennheiser’s wired, over-ear HD599 are no less enjoyable for that.
+Well, not if you’re inside them, anyway: they’re remarkably smooth and convincing to listen to at any volume and with any genre of music.
 If you’re on the outside, though, then it’s a different story: the open-backed configuration means the HD599 leak sound like a sonic colander.
 Somehow, the Røde manage to sound just as big and spacious without letting everyone else know about it.